Navigation: EDITING GENERAL INFO >

 When 2-step verification is on, only the 2nd option below, using an Application Password, is available.
 When it is off, only the first option right below this is available.
 If you have successfully configured your email sending from ACCOUNTS using one of the methods below, and then you change whether or not you are using 2-step verification, your current email sending setup will stop working and you will have to configure it using the other method.

 Grant Access for Less Secure Apps

-If you click the "Turn on" radio button, it will immediately turn that on.
-Close that window (or minimize it) to return to ACCOUNTS, and then follow the prompts to try emailing again, and it should work.
+Back in ACCOUNTS after doing that, you can follow the prompts to try emailing again, and it should work.
 If it doesn't, please double-check that you have entered the correct Gmail password in the Password field in the configuration window (click "Make password visible, rather than stars" below that field, to make sure you can see it).

 This way of resolving Gmail sending problems allows you to generate a separate password only for use for ACCOUNTS, if you have chosen Use Normal Server Authentication.

 Note: This method is only available to users who have turned on "2-Step Verification", as explained above.

 To generate an application password for ACCOUNTS, you need to log in to your Google account, open your account management page and then navigate to the Security page.
 The link is: https://myaccount.google.com/security.

 If you have not turned on the "2-Step Verification" feature yet, you need to first turn it on there, with a link in the "Signing in to Google" section, as follows: